Project-DC/pygeneses/README.md

 # PyEvolve

-Chimichangas is a species of artificially simulated beings created as part of Project DC.
+Prima vita is a species of artificially simulated beings created as part of Project DC.
 This repository holds a simulation environment created in pygame which is to be used with Deep Reinforcement Learning algorithms to find out the evolution of Chimichangas.